 In general, the cost of developing a fintech app will be higher than most other app types due to the complexity of the features involved.
 However, it can be a profitable investment, especially if your app can solve a specific problem for users.

-Choose something with feasibility and innovation scope when you want to find a market gap.
+At the end, there are only three Options for Fintech app Architecture: Monolith, SOA, and Microservices.
+You must Choose something with feasibility and innovation scope when you want to find a market gap.
 Fintech is diverse and can be selected according to what is feasible.
 The most important stage in making an app is the initial ideation stage because it leads to success.

 The tech stack is your app’s architecture; it includes the backend, server, front end, and operating system.
 You want to choose the best tech stack for your project that balances development efforts against technical advantages.